 The first is that students participating in distancing learning programs, either abroad or in Canada, are ineligible to obtain PGWPs.
-In 2015, this restriction generated considerable media attention, as CIC refused the PGWP applications of an entire graduating class at a private post-secondary institution after CIC determined that the institution’s program constituted online learning.
-Some of these graduates have sought intervention from the Federal Court of Canada, and one of the questions before the court is whether there is a percentage of online courses threshold that must be met before CIC can declare a program ineligible.
-Until either CIC or the Federal Court provides clarification on this matter, international students who wish to participate in the PGWP program should understand the possible negative consequences of enrolling in any online courses.
+In 2015, this restriction generated considerable media attention, as IRCC refused the PGWP applications of an entire graduating class at a private post-secondary institution after IRCC determined that the institution’s program constituted online learning.
+Some of these graduates have sought intervention from the Federal Court of Canada, and one of the questions before the court is whether there is a percentage of online courses threshold that must be met before IRCC can declare a program ineligible.
+Until either IRCC or the Federal Court provides clarification on this matter, international students who wish to participate in the PGWP program should understand the possible negative consequences of enrolling in any online courses.

 Second, recent graduates applying for PGWPs must ensure that they complete their PGWP applications promptly and properly.
-With most work permits applications, if CIC either refuses or bounces an application for incompleteness, then an applicant can typically apply for restoration of status within 90 days.
-It is not clear, however, whether restoration is possible in the case of the PGWP because of the CIC’s requirement that a recent graduate’s study permit be valid when they apply for their PGWP.
-This matter is also currently being litigated by refused applicants, and when either CIC or the Federal Court provide clarification to this and the distance learning issue I hope to provide details of the resulting policy here.
+With most work permits applications, if IRCC either refuses or bounces an application for incompleteness, then an applicant can typically apply for restoration of status within 90 days.
+It is not clear, however, whether restoration is possible in the case of the PGWP because of the IRCC’s requirement that a recent graduate’s study permit be valid when they apply for their PGWP, although several Federal Court decisions seem to imply that it really is up to the officer.

 Indeed, the PGWP has a surprisingly high refusal rate.
 During the first six months of 2016, the PGWP refusal rate exceeded 20% in every month except May, and in both June and March was 40% or more.